-In fact, I learned that babies need to sleep after a set amount of time, and that many of the sleep cues I was on the lookout for actually signaled that my baby was already overtired.
-Keeping awake times to a minimum drastically improved nap times for my overtired baby.
+In fact, I learned that babies need to sleep after a set amount of time.
+Many of the cues I was on the lookout for actually signaled that my baby was already overtired, and keeping awake times short improved nap times.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Babies love being comforted physically, and will often calm down instantly when you hold them in your arms.
-Here are my favorite physical ways to help an overtired baby to sleep and catch up on those lost hours:
+Babies love being comforted, and will often calm down when you hold them in your arms.
+Here are my favorite physical ways to help an overtired baby catch up on those lost hours:

 - Swaddle.
-For the first few months, newborns benefit from sleeping in a swaddle, especially after having lived in your womb before coming into this world.
+For the first few months, newborns enjoy sleeping in a swaddle, especially after having lived in your womb before coming into this world.
 The tight, snug comfort of a swaddle can calm an overtired baby right away.
-This is the swaddle I used and loved.
+This is the swaddle I used.

 - Rock (slightly) in your arms.
 I’m not a fan of rocking the baby too often or too much, as I’ve found that you’ll have to rock even longer and harder as time goes on.
 But rocking her a little bit can calm her down, at which point you can put her down to sleep drowsy but awake.

 - Swing.
 The baby swing is a sanity-saver and has helped calm my babies down and even put them to sleep.
-Perfect for the overtired baby who may just need steady, rhythmic movement to calm down.
-This was the swing I used.
+Perfect for the overtired baby who may need steady, rhythmic movement to calm down.

 - Baby wrap.
 The newborn days especially are prime time for the baby wrap.
 It offers a calming effect on your overtired baby by keeping him close to you, while still freeing your arms to do other things.
 It’s no wonder this method has been used forever—it works.
 This is the baby wrap I used.